 The acute benefits of taking cold showers are changing my life.
 I believe (and there is a lot of research) that they can help you reach new heights in your own life—including greater happiness and self-efficacy.

 For your reference, see the bottom of this post for some research on the science behind the benefits of taking cold showers.

-One Year of Taking Cold Showers
+Benefits of Taking Cold Showers for a Year

 I “leaned into” the discomfort, made peace with it, and neutralized it.

 The outside temperature in Kentucky today is a dreadful 18 degrees Fahrenheit (minus 7.8 C).